satrijotomo/DAND/Project_6/readme.md

 Based on feedback for Project6Baseball3.html, I implemented changes for Project6Baseball4.html:
 1. Add parameter for maximum X and Y axis values to avoid bubbles overreach
 2. Change the default and indicator colors of right hand legend.
 I use default dimple JS colors which are not use in the animation.
 The choices of colors are limited in dimple JS default color, but now the color distinction between animation and legend are clear.
-3. Lower the legend section on the right side and increase the text a little bit for readibility
+3. Lower the legend section on the right side and increase the text a little bit for readability
 4. Add google font to make the title and legend text more pleasing to the eyes and not standard html font
 5. Add bootstrap navbar to add more aesthetic